Intimate partner/domestic violence

 "Please realize that these things DO happen.
 You may think to yourself 'oh that will never be me' and then suddenly you find yourself in a bad relationship, and a scary situation."

-- Physical abuse is when a person hurts or tries to hurt a partner by hitting, kicking, burning, or other physical force.
+- Physical abuse is when a person hurts or tries to hurt a partner by hitting, kicking, burning, or using other physical force.

 - Sexual abuse is forcing a partner to take part in a sex act when the partner does not consent.